tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 1. The gateway resource begins by initiating a TCP connection to the relay.
 Once connected, the gateway continues to initiate a TLS connection to the relay.

-2. The gateway uses ALPN token "ODoH" in the TLS handshake to indicate to the relay that it is a target and not a client.
+2. The gateway uses ALPN token "DoOH" in the TLS handshake to indicate to the relay that it is a target and not a client.

-3. The relay using the ALPN token "ODoH" would identify that the client is a gateway and sends the CertificateRequest message to indicate that the certificate-based client authentication is required.
+3. The relay using the ALPN token "DoOH" would identify that the client is a gateway and sends the CertificateRequest message to indicate that the certificate-based client authentication is required.
 The gateway sends the client certificiate which will be verified by the relay based on PKIX validation {{!RFC5280}}.
 The subjectAltName extension of type dNSName in the client certificate will be used to record the identity of the gateway.